MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet/build-aspnet-core-docker.md

 ---

-The sample app in this repository is a simple ASP.NET Core application with a multi-stage Dockerfile.
-The first stage defines how to build the application in a container, and the second stage packages the application as a container image that can be published to a container registry.
+The sample app in this repository is a simple ASP.NET Core application with a Dockerfile that defines a [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
+The first stage defines how to build the application and the second stage packages the application as a container image that can be published to a container registry.
 ASP.NET Core 2.0 is used for this application, although these instructions work for ASP.NET Core 1.1 as well.

 ## Set up continuous integration